 History of Repovesi National Park

 The Lapinsalmi Bridge in Repovesi National Park is temporarily closed.
 Hikers are requested to arrive at Repovesi National Park through the parking areas of Tervajärvi and Saarijärvi.
+From Lapinsalmi, you can access the trails using the Ketunlossi ferry.

 Effective Utilisation of Forests